 Accompanying the IP drafting process, a Strategic Environmental Assessment (SEA) has been conducted to provide information about the potential effects of the programme on the environment (September 2021 to April 2022).
-Environmental authorities played an important role and were consulted to provide input to the assessments. ? workshops with the environmental authorities were organised (December 2021) and an additional written feedback round with the environmental authorities on the SEA report was conducted (November 2021).
-Furthermore, the SEA was published for public consultations on the programme's website (January-February 2022) containing a summary in both national languages as well as the full report in English.
+Environmental authorities played an important role and were consulted to provide input to the assessments.
+The SEA was published for public consultations on the programme's website (January-February 2022) containing a summary in both national languages as well as the full report in English.
 The public consultation was open to everybody, i.e. not only public authorities but also NGOs, interest groups and even individuals were invited to give their opinion on the assessments made.
 All comments received in this process were considered in drafting the final SEA report.
 Throughout the programming process, the SEA team provided input to the programming process through informal discussions, as well as through presentation and participation in PTF meetings.